 Find precedents in the Credit transfer calculator for the institution (outside of Australia) where you have previously undertaken study.

 To apply for credit:

 - Check the relevant box in the USC International Student Application form, to advise us that you would like your prior studies assessed for credit transfer

-- include detailed supporting documentation about your prior studies, including subject/course descriptions; and
+- Include detailed supporting documentation about your prior studies, including subject/course descriptions

 Credit transfer is assessed on a case-by-case basis.